Concerns around sodium valproate

 Research has shown that sodium valproate can cause serious problems in a developing baby.
 Of babies whose mothers take sodium valproate during pregnancy, up to 1 in 10 (10%) are at risk of having a birth defect, and up to 4 in 10 children (up to 40%) have problems with development and learning as they grow.

-Therefore the Medicines and Healthcare Products Regulatory Agency (MHRA) state that sodium valproate must not be prescribed to girls or women who are pregnant, or who may become pregnant in the future, unless other anti-epileptic drugs (AEDs) do not work to control seizures, or if they cause unbearable side effects.
+Therefore the Medicines and Healthcare Products Regulatory Agency (MHRA) state that sodium valproate must not be prescribed to girls or women who are pregnant, or who may become pregnant in the future, unless they are on a pregnancy prevention programme and other anti-epileptic drugs (AEDs) do not work to control seizures, or if they cause unbearable side effects,

 There are various different forms of sodium valproate available, including Convulex, Epilim, Episenta and Epival.
 It may also be called 'valproate' or 'valproic acid'.

 Women and girls taking sodium valproate need to use an effective method of contraception to avoid an unplanned pregnancy.
 As some anti-epileptic drugs can affect how well some contraceptive methods work, it is important to use the most effective methods for your situation, and ask your specialist or family planning advisor for advice if necessary.